phamsonit/UV_prediction/README.md

 # UV Resistance predictor
+This software is used to predict a UV resistance test result of a coating mix.
+In paritcular, given a dataset of measurements for different glasses in the past, this software can be able to predict whether or not a UV resistance value of a new coating mix will be within the target intervals.

+#### Usage
 This software was implemented in Python.
-It required a running machine must have installed Python version 3.7 with necessary libraries such as numpy, pandas, matplotlib, seaborn, sklean.
+To run it, a machine must have installed Python version 3.7 with necessary libraries such as numpy, pandas, matplotlib, seaborn, sklean.

-To lanch the program, using the following command:
+To launch the program, using the following command:

     python3 UV_resistance_predictor.py training_data predicting_data

 **Parameters:**

 - `training_data` is a xlsx file that contains coating measurements in the past.
-- `predicting_data` is a csv file that contains a set of coating mix need to be predicted.
+- `predicting_data` is a csv file that contains a set of coating mix required to be predicted.

 #### Input data
-- tranining data: The format of training data is the same as the coating measurements that plant experts provided.
+- tranining data: The format of training data is the same coating measurements that experts provided.
 - predicting data is a csv file.
 The first line presents a list of column names.
-Each following line corresponds to a coating mix which need to be predicted. *** Note that, the csv files use `Tab` to seperate values ***
+Each following line corresponds to a coating mix which is needed to be predicted. *** Note that, the csv file uses `Tab` to seperate values ***

 For example, predicting data given in `triazine-predict-data.csv` contains following information: